"Dreads" vs. Drones: Paratroopers Invent New Protection for IFVs

 Previously, metal "braids" were only seen on tanks

-Russian Airborne Infantry Fighting Vehicles (IFVs) have begun to be equipped with additional passive anti-drone protection in the form of steel cables.
+Russian Airborne Fighting Vehicles (IFVs) have begun to be equipped with additional passive anti-drone protection in the form of steel cables.
 Among the military, this simple design has been nicknamed "dreads."

 Example of "dreads" protection on a tank